alwaysramesh/alwaysramesh/README.md

 ## Aspiring Data Scientist || SQL || Python || Excel || C++ || Power BI || Tableau ||Machine Learning||B.Tech[CSE]

 I am final year student **Bachelor of Technology in Computer Science Engineering** from **Sagar Institute of Research & Technology**.
-I am also studying **Data Science at Cybrom Institute**.
 My passion for technology and data analysis drives me to learn new skills and explore innovative solutions.
 I have developed proficiency in **Microsoft Azure**, which I use to enhance my projects and assignments.
 I am eager to apply my knowledge and skills in real-world scenarios and contribute to the growth of organizations.

 ---